DeveshGarkoti/mysite-airport-base-file/README.md

 This is a project created with
 HTML, CSS, JS and

-Django - Python Framework for Backend
+Django - Python Framework for Backend and

+deployed on Python Anywhere

 https://djangoairportwebsite.pythonanywhere.com/